lilamcguirk/readme-lilamcguirk/README.md

-# readme-lilamcguirk

-Hello, My name is Lila Mcguirk!
+Hello, I'm Lila Mcguirk

-## About Me
-I am currently a senior at The University of Vermont.
-I am pursuing a Bachelor of Science in Computer Science.
-Passionate in both front-end and back-end development, I enjoy creating user-focused web applications and exploring the intersection of technology and design.
+I’m a University of Vermont Computer Science graduate with a strong front-end programming background.
+I specialize in building scalable, responsive web applications with modern frameworks and tools, focusing on clean architecture, performance, and user-friendly design.

 ## Skills
 Languages: Python, Java, JavaScript, C++